Young adult carers are disadvantaged in their education, employment and wellbeing.

 - Miss or cut short multiple days of school, college, university or work each year because of their caring role.

 - Have higher rates of poor mental and physical health than the average young person.

 - Rarely receive the assessments they are entitled to, with only 22% of those surveyed receiving a formal assessment of their needs by the local authority.

 These reports include recommendations for local and national policy-makers.

-- Read our Scotland report – Time to be Heard for Young Adult Carers - Bridging the Gap: Young Adult Carers in Scotland
+- Read our Scotland report – Time to be Heard for Young Adult Carers - Bridging the Gap: Young Adult Carers in Scotland (PDF, 420KB)

 You can also read more research from Carers Trust in reports on young adult carers at school, college and work.